o3de/o3de.org/content/docs/learning-guide/tutorials/assets/mesh-assets.md

     In the image above, there is a single **Mesh group**.
 By default, all the meshes in a source asset are processed as a single mesh group.
 Each mesh group produces a set of product assets.
 You can create additional mesh groups for a source asset by choosing **Add another mesh**.

     The **Name mesh** property contains the name of the source asset.
-All the product assets of this mesh group use this string as a prefix for their name.
+All product assets of this mesh group use this string as a prefix for their name.
 When there are multiple mesh groups, the product assets appear in Asset Browser beneath the source asset and are organized by mesh group name.

     The **Select meshes** property reads **All meshes selected**.
-You can choose the {{< icon browse-edit-select-files.svg >}} file select button to select the meshes to include in the mesh group.
+You can choose the {{< icon browse-edit-select-files.svg >}} file select button to select which meshes to include in the mesh group.

     For this tutorial, you can use the default mesh group with all meshes selected.